kcp-dev/kcp/docs/content/concepts/apis/cached-resources.md

 2. Reference to the CachedResourceEndpointSlice endpoint slice `cpuflavors-v1`.
 3. Identity hash of the `cpuflavors-v1` CachedResource object.

 A `virtual` storage definition needs (1) a reference to an [endpoint slice](./exporting-apis.md#endpoint-slices) object, and (2) a virtual resource identity.
 In the case of CachedResources, the endpoint slice is provided by CachedResourceEndpointSlice.
-For convenience, a matching CachedResourceEndpointSlice object is automatically created when creating a CachedResource.
 The identity hash must match the one set in CachedResource's `.status.identityHash`.

 ```mermaid
 flowchart TD